Senior Systems Analyst

 • Ability to implement standard operational management tools and processes;

-• Knowledge of ITSM tools including incident management, problem management, and configuration management tools;
+• Knowledge of with ITSM tools including incident management, problem management, and configuration management tools;

-• Ability to assess and evaluate risks and impacts within IT systems and solutions;
+• Ability to assess and evaluate risk and impact within IT systems and solutions;

 • Ability to maintain an awareness of developments in the industry;

-• Ability to communicate complex technical concepts through easy to understand information;
+• Ability to communicate complex technical concepts into easy to understand information;

 • Sound generic domain and specialist knowledge necessary to perform effectively within the organization;